 They will also tone and strengthen your muscles and burn calories so that you will ultimately lose weight.
 And, being low-impact, just about anyone can use this type of machine.

-However, before buying a rowing machine, I highly recommend that you try one first if you haven’t already done so.
-You can do this at your local gym, or ask around to see if any of your friends have one.
+You can do this at your local gym or ask around to see if any of your friends have one.
 A sporting goods store is another option, though not all have machines set up.

 The reason I recommend you give a machine a trial run is that they have a very different feel to using a treadmill or a stationary bike.
 Most people have used these, or at least they have an idea of how these forms of exercise feel.

 A treadmill involves walking, jogging, or running.
 Most of us walk daily, and many have jogged or run at some point.
-And, indoor cycling is similar to riding a bike, which again, many people have done.
+And, indoor cycling is similar to riding a bike, which many people have done.

 Next, we will look at how to buy a rowing machine that you will want to use.